 Supporting the United Nations Sustainability Development Goals (UN SDGs)

-While we have identified six priority goals to focus on, we recognise that all 17 SDGs are interconnected and we may indirectly support the other goals through our activities.
+While we have identified nine priority goals to focus on, we recognise that all 17 SDGs are interconnected and we may indirectly support the other goals through our activities.
 Our corporate social responsibility activities are aligned with the UN SDGs.
-Partnerships and collaborations are crucial to achieving the SDGs, which is why we will also continue to explore opportunities to support Goal 17: Partnership for the Goals.

 How we are improving lives

 In February 2019, Apical partnered with the Indonesian government to support their Mangrove Growing Programme in Dumai, to protect shorelines, absorb carbon and filter air pollutants near industrial areas.
 The annual programme will see Apical together with local stakeholders including youth organisations and local NGOs plant mangrove seeds purchased by Apical.
 In 2019, 1,000 mangrove seeds were planted in Dumai.

 To protect our environment and conserve natural resources, it is imperative that we adopt responsible production and consumption practices.
 To provide our customers and consumers with the confidence that our products are made from palm oil that have been responsibly sourced, we have developed a sourcing policy which Apical and its suppliers are required to adhere to and implement.
 Through our traceability and engagement programmes, we also work with our suppliers on adopting best practices.

 As the need for reliable, affordable and sustainable energy sources continues to rise, we believe that biofuels have a role to play in meeting global energy demands.
 Apical produces biodiesel through the processing of palm oil at our facilities in Indonesia, which serves the 20% national biodiesel blending mandate, and in Spain where biodiesel is supplied into Europe.
 We also supply palm oil to biofuel customers.